tarajm/Family-Wine-Festival/README.md

-# Family-Wine-Festival
+# Wine Festival Schedule

-Simple HTML and CSS to display a table to the attendees of an event
+A simple webpage using HTML and CSS to display a table to the attendees of the event scheduled.